angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 which is a really nice venue.
 With some nice weather and the campus ground at your disposal (and free parking to boot) it made for a super pleasant between-round setting (especially when your rounds are nice and quick).
-So as I mentioned 106 players, 7 rounds of swiss and a tonne of top 8 potential, it was gonna be a long day!
+So as I mentioned 106 players, 7 rounds of Swiss and a tonne of top 8 potential, it was gonna be a long day!

 Alas this time around I am not sure if I can get proper metagame information so